jbatson5/SCALE-test/docs/MAVRIC.rst

 vent port near detector position 3.
 This is something we know qualitatively, but quantitative values for exactly how the importance changes with space and energy are difficult to guess.
-Also notice the “consistent” part of CADIS—the source particles are born with a weight that matches the target weight for the position they are born into.
-The biased source sampling distribution is shown in :numref:`biased-source`, showing how the source particles nearest to detector 3 will be sampled more often.
+Also notice the “consistent” part of CADIS—--the source particles---are born with a weight that matches the target weight for the position they are born into.
+The biased source sampling distribution is depicted in :numref:`biased-source`, showing how the source particles nearest to detector 3 will be sampled more often.

-The biased source distribution and the importance map were then used by Monaco to compute the dose equivalent rate response at detector 3.
+The biased source distribution and the importance map are then used by Monaco to compute the dose equivalent rate response at detector 3.

 .. image:: figs/fig4.1.15g_caskn.adjoint.scale.png